HopkinsIDD/IDSpatialStats/README.md

 install.packages('IDSpatialStats')
 ```

-To install the install the development version, first install the `devtools` package and then install `IDSpatialStats` from source via github:
+To install the install the development version, first install the `devtools` package and then install `IDSpatialStats` from source via GitHub:
 ```
 install.packages('devtools')
 library(devtools)